 - Always empty the coffee bean retailer bag.
-Some people clip the retailer bag closed but this won’t retain the quality of your coffee because air, light and moisture will penetrate the bag so go out and research great canisters for your coffee.
+Some people clip the retailer bag closed but this won’t retain the quality of your coffee because air, light and moisture will penetrate the bag, so go out and buy great canisters for your coffee.

 - Choose a good, sturdy container with a lid that really fits tight.
 Lots of coffee canisters have lids that allow air in because they simply aren’t a snug fit, so play around with different canisters.